Stalin and the Scientists: Reception

 In a review in The Guardian, David Holloway described Stalin and the Scientists as a "fascinating story" that reveals "the tragedy and the triumph" of Soviet science.
 He called it a "lively book" and complimented Ings on his "clear and simple" scientific explanations, and the way he highlighted the personalities of those involved: the "brilliant scientists", the "charlatans", the "visionaries" and the "careerists".
 A reviewer of the book in Publishers Weekly complimented Ings on the sensitive way in which he exposed the lives of the scientists and their experiences, and how he "ably documents the challenges, failures, and achievements of Soviet science".
 The reviewer commented that while Ings "can be long-winded", he "engagingly fuses history, science, and storytelling".

 British historian and author Simon Sebag Montefiore wrote in The New York Times that Ings "skillfully" portrays the lives of the scientists of this period.
 He called Ings "an entertaining storyteller who often captures the essence of things", and described the book as "lively and interesting" and full of "priceless nuggets and a cast of frauds, crackpots and tyrants".
 Montefiore added, however, that while Ings highlights the failures of Soviet science, he omits its successes, for example the Tupolev and MiG airplanes, and the T-34 tank.
 Montefiore was also critical of errors in the book, for example Stalin's birthday and Felix Dzerzhinsky's tenure as head of Cheka, the Soviet secret police.

 Writing in Socialist Review, John Parrington was also critical of flaws and omissions.
 While he described the book as "ambitious in scope", and called it "fascinating" and "important", Parrington said it is not without "elementary errors", like Ings' statement that "the Bolsheviks ... and the Mensheviks ... missed the 1905 revolution".
 Parrington also complained that Ings does not explain what it was that "destroyed the hopes and dreams" of Russian scientists in the 1920s when Stalin came to power.

 American science historian Loren Graham also criticised errors and omissions in the book.
 In a review in The Wall Street Journal, he said Ings is "a gifted writer", and called Stalin and the Scientists "a good single source" for readers new to Soviet science.
 But Graham felt that one of the book's shortcomings was that Ings only focuses on topics that interest him, like biology, physiology and psychology, while giving little attention to mathematics and theoretical physics.
 Graham also noted several "incorrect or exaggerated" statements in the book, for example: Alexei Gastev was a "leading architect of Russia's industrialisation programme"; Nikolai Bernstein "invented cybernetics"; and Stalin was "the last in a long line of European philosopher kings".
 Graham concluded that the book is the result of "an impressive amount of study" and "deserves attention", but "a very critical form of attention".

-According to the review aggregator Book Marks, Stalin and the Scientists received "positive" reviews, based on 4 reviews.